PayOft/Readme/README.md

 # Products

-fintech Application , check cards for daily use.
+Fintech Application , check cards for daily use.

 # Based in

-PayOFT and mother company AiFintech based in London, United Kingdom.
+PayOFT based in London, United Kingdom.

 # Utility - Usability